 Hello, Dear Readers, below is a series of articles on the Royal Art.

 The Royal Art, known technically as symbolic or speculative alchemy, is the art of eternal transformation.
-It is called royal because it is the supreme profession, encompassing the philosophy of nature, the art of life, and the science of government.
+According to tradition it is called royal because it is the supreme profession, encompassing the philosophy of nature, the art of life, and the science of government.
 In illumined circles it is the art of doing nothing.

 By definition alchemy is the transmutation of the base metals lead and iron into the noble metals silver and gold.
 The alchemist’s quest is for the pill, powder or elixir that turns every metal it touches into gold – the mysterious Philosopher’s Stone.
 This quest is a fitting metaphor for the science of transmuting base matter, the dross of mundane existence, into health, empowerment and enlightenment.
 The stone of the philosophers is the alchemical Holy Grail.